 In Mexico, retirement savings levels are low.
-Although 6.5 percent of an employee’s salary is automatically deposited into long-term savings, that amount is too low to ensure a comfortable retirement: workers can expect to receive about 40 percent, or less, of their salary upon retiring.
-Meanwhile, those who are employed in the informal sector or who are unemployed cannot rely on employer contributions to help build their nest eggs, putting elderly Mexicans at risk of poverty.
+Although 6.5 percent of an employee’s salary is automatically deposited into long-term savings, that amount is too low to ensure a comfortable retirement: workers can expect to receive about 40 percent, or less, of their salary upon retiring.4 Meanwhile, those who are employed in the informal sector or who are unemployed cannot rely on employer contributions to help build their nest eggs, putting elderly Mexicans at risk of poverty.
 In this context, voluntary retirement contributions are vital to increase savings levels for workers in all sectors and for those who are unemployed.

 This research builds upon the previous evidence of the impact SMS reminders can have on savings (here) and on a pilot study that IPA conducted with Colpensiones, the public defined-benefit provider in Colombia, in late 2016, which examined the impact of using text messages to increase savings behavior.
-While results from these interventions indicate that messages can improve savings behaviors, IPA is now working with CONSAR and the IDB’s Labor Markets Unit to further investigate the impact of a variety of messaging strategies on the retirement savings behavior of a sample of inactive accounts (accounts that have not been making voluntary contributions).
+While results from these interventions indicated that messages can improve savings behaviors, IPA worked with CONSAR and the IDB’s Labor Markets Unit to further investigate the impact of a variety of messaging strategies on the retirement savings behavior of a sample of inactive accounts (accounts that have not been making voluntary contributions).